calliope-project/calliope/doc/user/troubleshooting.rst

 * **Building a smaller model**: :yaml:`model.subset_time` allows specifying a subset of timesteps to be used.
 This can be useful for debugging purposes as it can dramatically speed up model solution times.
 The timestep subset can be specified as :yaml:`[startdate, enddate]`, e.g. :yaml:`['2005-01-01', '2005-01-31']`, or as a single time period, such as :yaml:`2005-01` to select January only.
 The subsets are processed before building the model and applying time resolution adjustments, so time resolution reduction functions will only see the reduced set of data.

-* **Retaining logs and temporary files**: The setting :yaml:`run.save_logs`, disabled by default, sets the directory into which to save logs and temporary files from the backend, to inspect solver logs and solver-generated model files.
+* **Retaining logs and temporary files**: The setting :yaml:`config.solve.save_logs`, disabled by default, sets the directory into which to save logs and temporary files from the backend, to inspect solver logs and solver-generated model files.
 This also turns on symbolic solver labels in the Pyomo backend, so that all model components in the backend model are named according to the corresponding Calliope model components (by default, Pyomo uses short random names for all generated model components).

 *
-  **Analysing the optimisation problem without running the model**: If you are comfortable with navigating Pyomo objects, then you can build the Pyomo model backend without running the optimisation problem, using :python:`model.run(build_only=True)`.
-Pyomo objects are then accessible within :python:`model._backend_model`.
-For instance, the constraint limiting flow capacity can be viewed by calling :python:`model._backend_model.flow_capacity_constraint.pprint('hi')`.
+  **Analysing the optimisation problem without running the model**: If you are comfortable with navigating Pyomo objects, then you can inspect the Pyomo model backend after building it using :python:`model.build()`.
+  Pyomo objects are then accessible within :python:`model.backend`.
+  For instance, the constraints limiting outflows can be viewed by calling :python:`model.get_constraint("flow_out_max")`.
+  A single Pyomo object can be then accessed by slicing the resulting array: :python:`model.get_constraint("flow_out_max").sel(techs=...)`.
+  You can also view the data in a more readable format by using setting the `as_backend_objs` option to false: :python:`constr = model.get_constraint("flow_out_max", as_backend_objs=False)`.
+  This will allow you to inspect constraint upper bounds (`constr.ub`), lower bounds (`constr.lb`), and bodies as math strings (`constr.body`).

   Alternatively, if you are working from the command line or have little experience with Pyomo, you can generate an LP file.
   The LP file contains the mathematical model formulation of a fully built Calliope model.
   It is a standard format that can be passed to various solvers.
   Examining the LP file manually or using additional tools (see below) can help find issues when a model is infeasible or unbounded.
   To build a model and save it to LP without actually solving it, use:

   .. code-block:: shell